 Research and Guidelines

-The Research and Guidelines Steering Group has the mandate to be the acknowledged source for industry research and development of guidelines relating to road asset ownership.
-Current topics include establishing a caucus for corridor managers to discuss and decide on strategies for more effective engagement in NZUAG, convening a workshop on rural road issues and a possible working group on issues around mobility scooters.
-Continuing topics include supporting Glyphosate resistance research, steering a new working group on cycle signage and markings, and wider sector representation.
+The Research and Guidelines Steering Group has the task to ensure that industry research and development of guidelines relating to road asset ownership are applicable and deliver best practice into the hands of practitioners.
+Current topics include establishing a working group on planning for, and funding, the cost impact of forestry harvesting on low volume roads.
+Continuing topics include supporting Glyphosate resistance research, supporting research on issues around mobility scooters, steering a new working group on cycle signage and markings, and wider sector representation.

 The Group has three key result areas:

 - Prioritise and manage development of research and guidelines; and

 - Improve use of RCA Forum meetings and best practice guidelines by practitioners.

 The group comprises representatives from the stakeholders of the RCA Forum and the convenors of the current working groups.
 The Steering Group convenor is Murray Hasler of Gore District Council (contact at firstname.lastname@example.org).
 The other members are: Peter Bailey of Porirua City Council, Fiona Vessey of Matamata-Piako District Council, Kaye Clark and Fergus Tate of the New Zealand Transport Agency, Fiona Knight, of Cresmere Consulting and convenor of the National Stock Effluent Working Group, and Wayne Newman, also of Cresmere Consulting and co-convenor of the National Cycling Signs and Markings Working Group.
 Bill Greenwood, also of the New Zealand Transport Agency and convenor of the National Level Crossings Working Group, has been a long-serving and tireless member of the Steering Group and retires in June 2014.

 Wayne Newman is the administrator of the Steering Group (contact at email@example.com).